dnachron/cgivar2gvcf/README.md

 ######################################################################################################

+	This branch is buggy and should not be used !
+	Use instead the var-eaf_scores_dev branch, which now has an open pull request into the 'main/master' branch of the original repo from madprime

 	This modified version of cgivar2gvcf works exactly the same way as the original except that VAF/EAF scores for each allele are recorded in the final VCF output.
 Similarly, varFilter/VarQuality tags (VQLOW, AMBIGUOUS, PASS, VQHIGH and NOCALL) are recorded in the genotype fields for each allele.